GrapesJS/grapesjs/CONTRIBUTING.md

-# Contribute to GrapesJS
+# Contribute to Exotic GrapesJS

-Thank you for your interest in contributing to GrapesJS!
+Thank you for your interest in contributing to Exotic GrapesJS!
+This project is a fork of the original [GrapesJS](https://grapesjs.com) framework.
+Any reference to GrapesJS in this repository refers to the upstream project and can be replaced with Exotic GrapesJS.
 We welcome all types of contributions, including bug reports, feature suggestions, documentation improvements, and code contributions.

 ## Quick Start